-In 2011, three Nelson based community nurses with child protection expertise and a detective from the local child protection team recognised there was a desperate need for child protection training and guidance that wasn’t easily available nationally or in the region.
-As a team of professionals working in the field of child abuse, we identified an immediate and critical need to train those adults who have any contact with children, young people and families through their job or as a community member.
+In 2011, three Nelson-based community nurses with child protection expertise and a detective from the local child protection team recognised there was a desperate unmet need for child protection training and guidance in New Zealand.
+As a team of professionals working in the field of child abuse, we identified an immediate and critical need to train adults who have contact with children, young people and families through their job or as a community member.

 We knew that a lack of access to training and guidance could be a significant barrier to helping or protecting children in need or at risk.
 Our team also recognised that community engagement was crucial to protecting children and young people from abuse and neglect.
-So, Safeguarding Children Initiative (SCI) was born with us for many years providing the training in our spare time and free of charge.
+Safeguarding Children Initiative (SCI) was born.

 Willow Duffy RN BSc (hons) – General Manager and presenter